When is the best time to fly?

-Melbourne is busiest in summer and winter but you can always find last minute flight deals.
+Melbourne is busiest in summer and winter but you can always find last minute cheap flight to Melbourne.
 The Australian Open is last two weeks of January, and the Australian Formula One Grand Prix is held in early March.
 From the end of March through April, you can catch the Melbourne International Comedy Festival, and the Melbourne International Film Festival is mid-July into August.
 Book flights to Melbourne in advance when travelling during these times.

 The Melbourne Fringe Festival takes place in the first three weeks in October, and the Melbourne Cup on the first Tuesday in November.
 October through March is cricket season, and winter skiing is just a three-hour drive from the city.

 The shoulder seasons of spring and autumn are excellent times to book cheap flights to Melbourne.
 In spring the gardens are blooming and in autumn the foliage is glorious.
 Melbourne’s Food and Wine Festival takes place over 17 days in March and gathers greatest culinary minds from around the world.

-Keep in mind though that Melbourne is busy year-round with international festivals and events, so always check the city’s event schedule before booking a flight to Melbourne especially if you are looking for cheap deals.
+Keep in mind though that Melbourne is busy year-round with international festivals and events, so always check the city’s event schedule before booking a flight to Melbourne especially if you are looking for cheap flights to Melbourne.